IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 Notifications
 -------------

-Notifications appear in the notifications tab on your account page and are also displayed as a number next to your account name.
+Notifications appear in the notifications tab on your account page and are also displayed as a number next to your name.

 You will receive a notification when:

-- You've created your account
+- You've created your account, or
-- You've created a dataverse or added a dataset
+- You've created a dataverse or added a dataset, or
-- Another Dataverse user has requested access to a restricted file in one of your datasets
+- Another Dataverse user has requested access to a restricted file in one of your datasets.

 Notifications will only be emailed one time even if you haven't read the notification on the Dataverse site.